ludoscity/ludOScity/FindMyBikes/Privacy_policy.md

 - A **collection of station id** (as provided by citibik.es API) corresponding to your most recent favorites list for each bike networks you've used #findmybikes with.
 NON IDENTIFIABLE
 - A **collection of character strings** (text), corresponding to the personalized name, if any, you gave to each individual favorite in your most recent favorites list for each bike networks you've used the #findmybikes with.
-POTENTIALLY IDENTIFIABLE (not with default favorites names).
+POTENTIALLY IDENTIFIABLE

 The only use of this data is to restore your favorites after a factory reset or upgrade to a new phone (favorites restoration).
 This policy makes you aware that Google maintains this data outside of reach of #findmybikes developer.
 Google routinely respond to well formed legal requests.
 You can consult Google's transparency report at